Skip to content

 Fountains Abbey and Studley Royal, North Yorkshire

-There are hundreds of deer in the park at Fountains Abbey and Studley Royal.
-During the colder months, look out for red, fallow and sika deer among the trees as they enjoy their winter feed.Visit Fountains Abbey and Studley Royal
+There are hundreds of deer of various types living in the park at Fountains Abbey and Studley Royal.
+During the colder months, see if you can pick out red, fallow and sika deer among the trees as they enjoy their winter feed.Visit Fountains Abbey and Studley Royal

 Gibside, Tyne & Wear

-During winter at Gibside, look up and you might see a red kite circling above.
+During winter at Gibside, you can see red kites circling in the skies above.
 This bird of prey is easy to spot from its reddish-brown body, white markings and deeply forked tail.
-Brought back from extinction in England by a re-introduction programme, the red kite population is now growing.Visit Gibside
+Brought back from extinction in England, the red kite population is now growing.Visit Gibside

 Lyme, Cheshire

 The moorland and woodland at Lyme are home to all sorts of wildlife, from red deer to a variety of birds.
-Winter can be a great time to view the red deer, as the deer rut is over and the herd is more relaxed.
-Or, take a walk to find the estate's herd of highland cattle, whose grazing habits help to improve the habitat and reduce the risk of moorland fires in spring.Visit Lyme
+Winter can be a great time to view the deer, as the rut is over.
+See if you can spot the estate's herd of highland cattle too.Visit Lyme

 Malham Tarn, North Yorkshire